Kamal-Singh22/Minimum-Swaps-to-Make-Strings-Equal/README.md

 But if we have one xy and one yx, we need 2 swaps to fix both.

-If total mismatches are odd, it's impossible to fix them (because one mismatch will always remain).
+If total mismatches are odd, it's impossible to fix them (because one mismatch will always remain)......